cawa-93/vite-electron-builder/README.md

 ## Features

 ### Automatic tests
+Automatic tests for each commit and Pull Request
   - Unit tests are placed within each package and are ran separately.
 Implemented by [vitest].
   - End-to-end tests are placed in the root [`tests`](tests) directory and use [playwright].